seekaddo/breath/readme.md

 To build the library:

- - if you are on Windows and you want to use Visual Studio, run the Visual Studio Command Prompt, issue the command `cd /D "%BREATH_ROOT%/tool/use_cygwin/"` (the `/D` option is for the case in which `%BREATH_ROOT%` is on a different drive) and launch `use_cygwin.bat`; then use the resulting Cygwin window
+ - if you are on Windows and you want to use Visual Studio, run a Visual Studio Command Prompt, issue the command `cd /D "%BREATH_ROOT%/tool/use_cygwin/"` (the `/D` option is for the case in which `%BREATH_ROOT%` is on a different drive) and launch `use_cygwin.bat`; then use the resulting Cygwin window

  - `cd` to `$BREATH_ROOT`